Dev guideAPI Reference

 Flag details

-You can create multiple Rules for the same Flag, providing flexibility in the experiences you deliver to users.
+You can create multiple rules for the same flag, providing flexibility in the experiences you deliver to users.
 Rules are evaluated sequentially, allowing you to maximize customer experience, given your priorities.

 For example, you can prioritize your qualifying traffic to a flag for an experiment and delegate non-qualifying traffic to a default experience or targeted delivery.
 Because all experiments are based on flags, all winning variations in Feature Experimentation can be rolled out without needing to go through your entire software development lifecycle, including an extra deployment.